camfort/camfort.github.io/oopsla17/artifact.md

        array-analysis-per-directory.sh
        study combined.restart

+This could take time, e.g. ~2 hours on a standard desktop/laptop with 2.7Ghz Core i5, 8Gb RAM.

+(Note: there are some files with non-standard code in the corpus which are not parsed/lexed by our tool.
+Don't be alarmed by parsing/lexeing errors appearing during such a run.
+The analysis tool will skip these.)

-Or perform the analyses of each corpus package in parallel with
+ Alternatively you can perform the analyses of each corpus package in parallel with

        array-analysis-per-directory.sh par

-Note, this could take some time, e.g. 2 hours on a standard Mac Book Pro (2.7Ghz Core i5, 8Gb RAM).

 ## Evaluating CamFort (Section 7 of the paper)